-Your Communities grant offer states the agreed number of energy credits to be delivered by your project(s).
-A successful project commits to achieving the potential Energy Credits as set out in the evaluated Technical Workbook and included in the Grant Agreement.
-At the conclusion of your grant the potential energy credits will be uploaded on to the ECMS system.
-Where the number of validated energy credits is less than those committed to in the grant agreement a reduction to your project management payment will be made on a pro rata basis.
+Your communities grant offer states the agreed number of energy credits to be delivered by your project(s).
+A successful project commits to achieving the potential Energy Credits as set out in the evaluated Technical Workbook and included in the Grant Agreement. after your grant, the potential energy credits will be uploaded onto the ECMS system.
+Wherethe number of validated energy credits is less than those committed to in the grant agreement a reduction to your project management payment will be made on a pro rata basis.
+Note energy credits for EV charge infrastructure are no longer available.